 How do I get into CSULB’s Moot Court Class?

 IMPORTANT: Participation in the CSULB program is by permission of the instructor (Dr. Ringel).

-Students who wish to participate in the political science department’s moot court program need to apply by March 26, 2014: moot court application form for fall 2014
+Students who wish to participate in the political science department’s moot court program need to apply by the Fall deadline which will be announced.